ian-speckart/chatgpt-audio-player/README.md

 2. It can also be ran as a script for violentmonkey/tampermonkey.
    For that, just copy/paste the code in js/content-script.js.
    It's ready to go 🚀

-# DESCRIPTION:

-This file adds audio player controls when an audio element is being played with the 'Read Aloud' feature of ChatGPT.

 # HOW IT WORKS: